 Can you imagine having to redo the work of days, weeks, or months before due to some unexpected error, accidental deletion, or a failure in the security of your server or your WordPress site?

-This has a very easy solution because in this article I am going to tell you how to backup WordPress site with UpdraftPlus backup plugin and restore them.
+This has a straightforward solution because, in this article, I will tell you how to backup WordPress sites with the UpdraftPlus backup plugin and restore them.

-Imagine that you have been with your blog for a long time and that due to a failure in the security of your WordPress site or in an update of your theme or a plugin you lose all the work done for days or even weeks.
+Imagine you have been working on your blog for a long time and that due to a failure in the security of your WordPress site or an update of your theme or a plugin, you lose all the work done for days or even weeks.

 What would you do?